-The Bobcat Fire of September 2020 touched many areas of the race course.
-Runners will enter the burn scar leaving Windy Gap (mi 23) and go in and out of freshly burned areas for the remainder of the distance to Shortcut Saddle and back.
-Please be advised that the Purple Poodle is in bloom through many of these areas - particularly sensitive runners might consider protective clothing and a face covering.
-More about this nasty plant on page 46.
+The recent fires have touched many areas of the race course: leaving Wrightwood up the Acorn Trail, runners immediately enter the Bridge Fire burn scar, which severely devastated the Blue Ridge area.
+The trail looks very different in areas, so pay attention to markers.
+Things get green again after Inspiration Point all the way to Windy Gap (mi 23) where runners then go in and out of areas burned in the 2020 Bobcat Fire for the remainder of the distance to Shortcut Saddle and back.
+Please be advised that the Purple Poodle is still in bloom through the Bobcat scar and has started blooming in the Bridge scar (namely top of Acorn, Blue Ridge CG, and the approach to Grassy Hollow).
+Particularly sensitive runners might consider protective clothing and a face covering.
+More about this nasty plant is included later in this Guide.